 Tips for merging large numbers of users

-Tip #1: Use quick filters to take are of suggestions that matter most.
+Use quick filters to take are of suggestions that matter most.

-- Contain default domain - In order to use this filter you first need to set up your default domain under the Defaults tab.
+- Contain default domain - In order to use this filter you first need to set up your default domain under the Preferences tab.
 Once set up, this will show you only merge suggestions that contain aliases with your company email address.

 - Aliases created in the last 30 days - This list will show you any alias that was recently created.
 This could help you locate new employees that recently started committing to your code base, and/or users that have recently been ingested from a new repo or Integration.